Piano Sonata No. 18 (Beethoven)

 The Piano Sonata No. 18 in E♭ major, Op.
 31, No. 3, is an 1802 sonata for solo piano by Ludwig van Beethoven.
 A third party gave the piece the nickname "The Hunt" due to one of its themes' resemblance to a horn call.
 Beethoven maintains a playful jocularity throughout much of the piece, but as in many of his early works, the jocular style can be heard as a facade, concealing profound ideas and depths of emotion.

 Roger Kamien has performed a Schenkerian analysis of facets of chords of the sonata.

 Analysis

-The sonata consists of four movements:
+The sonata consists of four movements and takes approximately twenty-two minutes to perform:

 The sonata is unusual in lacking a slow movement.

 I. Allegro

 Beethoven's progressive harmonic language is apparent from the very first chord of the piece (third inversion of the eleventh on dominant B♭); the stability of a tonic chord in root position is delayed until bar 8.
 The expressive harmonic colour coupled with the changes of tempi in the introduction (mm.
 1–18) create an evocative opening, reminiscent of the improvisatory style of C. P. E. Bach's piano sonatas.
 This opening cell is repeated extensively throughout the movement – at the start of the development (m.
 89), in the recapitulation (m.
 137), and during the coda (transposed into the subdominant A♭ (m.
 220), and then at its original pitch (m.
 237)).
 The modulatory passage between the first and second subjects (mm.
 33–45) explores the opening chord, but in a minor variation (with a C♭, implying ii7 of E♭ minor), even appearing in bar 36 in the exact spacing (albeit with different spelling) of the Tristan chord written by Richard Wagner some 55 years later.